 - Youth Volunteer of the Year Award: honors individuals who are age 25 or younger who have already begun making a significant difference in their community through service.

-- Mentor of the Year Award: honors an individual who provides youth (25 and under) with the confidence and assets to be successful.
+- Mentor of the Year Award: honors an individual who provides youth with the confidence and assets to be successful.

 - Outstanding Volunteer Organization Award: honors service clubs, nonprofit, faith-based, veteran, disaster preparedness and other organizations that make a demonstrated difference in their community.